WZBSocialScienceCenter/otreeutils/README.md

     * Export page allows download of complete data with data from custom models
     * Export page allows download in nested JSON format
 * Displaying and validating understanding questions
-* Easier creation of surveys
+* Easier creation of surveys:
+    * define all survey questions in a single data structure, let `otreeutils` create the required `Player` fields
+    * create a table of Likert scale inputs ("Likert matrix")
+    * create single Likert scale fields from given labels
+    * easy survey forms styling via CSS due to cleanly structured HTML output
 * Displaying warnings to participants when a timeout occurs on a page (no automatic form submission after timeout)

 **Compatibility note:** This package is compatible with oTree v2.x.
-(It has been tested with oTree v2.1.15 but any other 2.x version should work.
+(It has been tested with oTree v2.1.36 but any other 2.x version should work.
 If you want to use this package with oTree v1.x, you should use otreeutils v0.3.1, which is the last version to support oTree 1.)

 The package is [available on PyPI](https://pypi.org/project/otreeutils/) and can be installed via `pip install otreeutils`.